 Students may be eligible to transfer up to 135 credits from work completed at a previous institution.
 At least 45 credits must be completed at Walden.

 The number of credits for completion will vary by student, depending on individual progress and credits transferred, if applicable.
-For a personalized estimate, call an enrollment advisor at 855-646-5286.
+For a personalized estimate, call an enrollment specialist at 855-646-5286.

 |Course Code||HMNT 1001||Course||Living and Learning in a Technological World||Credits||(6 cr.)|

 |Course Code||SOCW 2002||Course||Basic Skills for Social Work Practice||Credits||(5 cr.)|